-- If you want to go on to Level 3 appeal the details on how to do this are in the written notice you get after your Level 2 appeal decision. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+- If you want to go on to a Level 3 appeal the details on how to do this are in the written notice you get after your Level 2 appeal decision. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
 Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.

-SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon
+SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think you are being discharged too soon